mbcraft/frozen/README.md

 Roadmap :

-- remove dependency from BasicObject class and integrate a new logger class.
+- remove dependency from BasicObject class
+- integrate a new logger class.

 Contacts :